Dirty PCB – The Ultimate Guide To Make Your PCB Clean And Durable

 Flux residue needs to be cleaned off to ensure the proper operation of the circuit in the long run.
 Unlike activated rosin boards, no-clean PCBs require a saponifier for effective cleaning rather than just water.

-3.2 Influence from Working Environment
+Influence of Working Environment

 Flux residue contamination typically stems from negligence or inadequate cleaning after assembly.
 However, even if you remove the residue from your newly fabricated circuit, you still need to consider environmental pollutants.

-For instance, if you’re soldering in a dusty, unclean location or the outdoors, there’s a good chance that some dust particles or dirt may get trapped within the solder and cause problems down the road.
+For instance, if you’re soldering in a dusty, unclean location or outdoors, there’s a good chance that some dust particles or dirt may get trapped within the solder and cause problems down the road.
 PCBs in electronic gadgets that find use in harshly humid or dusty conditions also tend to deteriorate much faster than those in less extreme environments.

 Even if you’re confident in the IP rating of your device’s enclosure, it’s advisable to check on its circuit boards once in a while to get ahead of any dust, dirt, or moisture accumulation.

-3.3 Improper Use/Operation
+Improper Use/Operation

 PCBs are delicate components that care when in use.
 So, while you may not fully control the environment surrounding your device, ignoring basic fabrication and usage precautions can also put your PCB at risk of contamination.